er2off/love-loader/readme.md

 `llUsed`: is Love Loader (not minimal API) used.

 `COLDIV`: color divider (1 or 255) to `love.graphics.setColor` function.

+`MOBILE`: is this device runs Android or iOS?

 # Fill game information